A project in the School of Languages and Linguistics at The University of Melbourne.

 Faculty of Arts small grant (2013-)

-The output of this project has been a web page with the text of all the vocabularies, each linked to the image of the source document (http://bates.org.au/).
-A map of locations of the vocabularies can be on the PARADISEC Bates vocabularies web page and this then provides a point of entry to the vocabularies as can be seen in the images at the top of this page.
+The output of this project has been the Digital Daisy Bates website with the text of all the vocabularies, each linked to the image of the source document.
+A map of locations of the vocabularies can be found on the PARADISEC Bates vocabularies web page and this then provides a point of entry to the vocabularies as can be seen in the images at the top of this page.
 A search and annotation system are also planned.

 The vocabularies are extraordinarily valuable as little else was recorded in the same time period and nothing of the same scale has been attempted before or since.
 However, despite their value, the wordlists, often including grammatical information in the form of example sentences, remain relatively hard to access due to being held in paper form in only three locations: the Barr Smith Library in Adelaide, National Library of Australia, the Battye Library in Perth.
 By building online accessible content for Indigenous Australians this project takes historical records out of the archive and into the community, supporting current language initiatives.